Share Your Film

 2nd Place: $500 Scholarship

 Honorable Mentions: Gift cards

-All BYU students who have participated in a BYU International Study Program from fall semester 2021 through summer term 2022, or 1 September 2021 through 31 August 2022, are eligible to submit one film for prizes.
+All enrolled BYU Provo students who have participated in a BYU International Study Program from fall semester 2022 through summer term 2023, or 1 September 2022 through 31 August 2023, are eligible to submit one film for prizes.
 Videos made during independent travel or from mission experiences will not be considered.

-The deadline to submit a film is Friday, 16 September 2022 at midnight.
+The deadline to submit a film has been extended to Monday, 2 October 2023 at midnight.
 You must complete the submission form (which includes the link to your video) before that time to be eligible for prizes.
 Late videos will not be considered.